Keita Baldé: Spartak Moscow

 On 26 August 2022, Keita signed a three-year contract with Russian Premier League club Spartak Moscow.
-He made his debut on on 4 September in a 1–2 loss to Zenit Saint Petersburg.
+He made his debut on 4 September in a 1–2 loss to Zenit Saint Petersburg.

 On 17 September 2022, it was announced that the Italian Anti-Doping Organization concluded an investigation into Balde's actions from the time he was playing for Cagliari and banned him from playing until 5 December 2022 for violating testing procedures, despite no banned substances being found.
 Spartak announced it would comply with the decision taken in Italy.

+On 4 April 2023, Baldé scored his first goal for Spartak in a 1-2 cup loss to Ural Yekaterinburg.

+Loan to Espanyol

+On 1 September 2023, Keita was moved to Espanyol back in his home country on loan for the 2023–24 season.

+Release by Spartak

+On 6 July 2024, Baldé's contract with Spartak was terminated by mutual consent.

+Sivasspor

+On 13 August 2024, Baldé signed a two-year contract with Sivasspor in Turkey.

+Monza

+On 13 February 2025, Baldé signed a contract with Serie A club Monza until the remainder of the 2024–25 season.

 International career

 Keita was born in Spain to Senegalese parents.
 Although he was eligible to play for Spain, he chose to play for his parents' country, Senegal, being called up by their manager, Aliou Cissé, for the match against Niger for 2017 Africa Cup of Nations qualification Group K. He made his debut for Senegal on 26 March 2016, in a 2–0 win over Niger as a late substitute.
 He also played a friendly match with the Catalonia national team in December 2015 against Basque Country.

 In May 2018, Keita was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.

+He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

 Personal life

-His younger brother Ibourahima Baldé is also a football player.
+His younger brothers Ibourahima and Mahamadou Baldé are also footballers.

 As a child, Keita supported Inter Milan and has credited Samuel Eto'o for being his childhood idol.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.